improving-minnesota/react-redux-workshop/labs/lab-05-forms.md

   this.handleSave = this.handleSave.bind(this);
 }
 ```
 - This should all look pretty familiar, although you might be asking yourself... why are we retrieving all the employees?
-It's because the timesheet will have a select field whose optioons are all the existing employees!
+It's because the timesheet will have a select field whose options are all the existing employees!
 - Next, let's implement our ```handleSave``` method:

 ```javascript